Daranix/ROK-AutoTranslator/README.md

 # ROK-AutoTranslator
-Reign of kings auto translator
+Reign of kings auto translator script using google translator.